 - A broad overview to playwriting and to writing dramatic action specifically for the stage, including a look at the ideology of structure.

 - Honing what you want to say/achieve.
 Exploring different approaches to developing a premise.
 Exploding your theme into its theatrical/dramatic potential.

 - Creating a world of characters that best serve the interests of your premise / story-idea.
-Thinking about how you write dialogue that is character based and that serves the action and story.
+Strengthening characters’ actions.

-- Understanding the difference between story and plot.
+- Being clear on the difference between story and plot.
 How to effectively develop a story timeline.
-Using ABC storylines in plays.
-Beating your action.
+Beats and actioning.

 - WEEK 5: Dramatic Time & Dramatic Space.
 (Structure)

 - Time as a tool and a medium.
 Exploring ways to use time and space for a theatrical and thematic purpose.

 - WEEK 6: Part 1 – Symbol, Metaphor, & Allegory / Part 2 – Writing Dialogue.

 - PART 1: A look at story symbols and motifs.
 The power of symbols at the level of C storylines.

 - PART 2: Writing dialogue.

 From Week 4 onwards you can book an individual one-hour session with Greg in addition to the weekly group sessions.
 You could choose to either send Greg a piece of writing two days before having an individual session so that the one-on-one can be used to chat about where a piece of writing is at, OR you can use this one-on-one time as a brainstorming and troubleshooting moment.

 In Week 7 the whole group meets for a three-hour sharing and discussion.
 Here you have the option to send in advance what you have been working on so that the group can collectively discuss your writing.

 - write in a creatively structured way by giving you a bunch of writing tools and exercises to stimulate and enrich the writing process.